Navajo language: Nouns

-Navajo does not contain a single part of speech analogous to adjectives; rather, some verbs describe static qualitative attributes (e.g. nitsaa 'he/she/it is large'), and demonstrative adjectives (e.g. díí 'this/these') are their own part of speech.
-However, these verbs, known as "neuter verbs", are distinguished by only having the imperfective mode, as they describe continuous states of being.

 Vocabulary

 The vast majority of Navajo vocabulary is of Athabaskan origin.
-However, the vocabulary size is still fairly small; one estimate counted 6,245 noun bases and 9,000 verb bases, with most of these nouns being derived from verbs.
+The number of lexical roots is still fairly small; one estimate counted 6,245 noun bases and 9,000 verb bases (with most nouns being derived from verbs), but those are combined with the numerous affixes in a myriad of ways so that words rarely consist of a single stem like English.
 Prior to the European colonization of the Americas, Navajo did not borrow much from other languages, including from other Athabaskan and even Apachean languages.
 The Athabaskan family is fairly diverse in both phonology and morphology due to its languages' prolonged relative isolation.
 Even the Pueblo peoples, with whom the Navajo interacted with for centuries and borrowed cultural customs, have lent few words to the Navajo language.
 After Spain and Mexico took over Navajo lands, the language did not incorporate many Spanish words, either.

 This resistance to word absorption extended to English, at least until the mid-twentieth century.
 Around this point, the Navajo language began importing some, though still not many, English words, mainly by young schoolchildren exposed to English.